Estimated reading time: 7 minutes

 - Write a case for action and circulate this.
 This 1-page business case example may help you – it’s written for the example that I’ve mentioned in this article.

 Has our process function realized that drawing a process map is just a start?
+It has limited value on its own.

 Unfortunately, some Process Excellence teams see their purpose as doing requirements specification for systems only.
 They map process flows that serve the basis for ERP implementation.
 While this can be very useful and a great driver behind Business Process Management it has to be closely connected with the rest of the organization.